iclr-blogposts/2025/_posts/2025-04-28-repurposing.md

 Framing these as repurposing problems offers several advantages:

-- *Resource Constraints*: Repurposing explicitly considers available resources, which is crucial in the MacGyver-style problems where solutions must be crafted from limited, on-hand materials.
+- *Resource Constraints*: The repurposing framework explicitly incorporates available resource limitations as core parameters, which proves crucial in MacGyver-style problems where solutions must be crafted exclusively from immediately available materials.

 - *Adaptability Focus*: Our repurposing framework's emphasis on adaptability aligns well with the need to adapt existing objects for new purposes in these challenges.
-- *Practical Feasibility*: The repurposing approach inherently considers the practicality of solutions, addressing the issue of physically-infeasible actions proposed by LLMs in the study.
+- *Practical Feasibility*:  The property-based repurposing approach inherently considers the practical feasibility of solutions by focusing on actual object properties rather than abstract connections, potentially addressing the study's observation that LLMs often propose physically-impractical actions.
 - *Structured Approach*: Repurposing provides a more structured framework for tackling these problems, potentially bridging the gap between human intuition and AI's broad knowledge base.

 By viewing such problems through the repurposing lens, we can potentially develop more effective strategies for both human problem-solvers and AI systems.
 This approach complements creative problem solving, offering a structured method for innovation within constraints - a common scenario in real-world challenges.